ShaunCurtis/CEC-Publish/README.md

 ![Project Files](images/CEC.Blazor.Server.png)

 This project is very similar to *CEC.Blazor.WASM.Client*.
-Before I highlight the differences, look at what is the same.

 All the *Route* files are the same.
 We can't "Share" them in *CEC.Weather* as they must exist in the project for the Router to recognise them as a route, and load them.
 To "share" the files we would need to write a different router, that read the routes from a different source.